sarthakwalia/property-tokenization/README.md

 # 🏡 Property Tokenization System
-This project implements an ERC721-based Real Estate Tokenization flow using the TokenizationManagerV1 smart contract.
+This project implements an ERC721-based Real Estate Tokenization flow using the Tokenization Manager smart contract.
 It allows users to:
 1. Mint a PropertyDeed NFT
 2. Fractionalize it into ERC20 tokens
 3. Start a public distribution sale